Thursday, July 31, 2025

 As we continued our drive, Bjorn pointed out the oldest Church in Iceland - Grafarkirkja - but we did not stop to take photos.

-The main industry in this region used to be herring fishing, but it collapsed in the 1960s when herring were overfished.
+The primary industry in this region was herring fishing, but it collapsed in the 1960s due to overfishing.
 Herring fishing is starting to recover now.
 There is a large company based here in Hofsós - The Skagafjörður Cooperative Society (Kaupfélag Skagfirðinga) in Sauðárkrókur - that does a lot of good for the community.
 In general, Western fjords are a great place to visit in Iceland.

 We stopped by for a short hike in Hrutey to get some exercise after lunch.
 There were some small bridges to cross and some beautiful views all around.
 Inna and I also found many mushrooms growing throughout.

-Around this area of Iceland, fly fishing is very popular, and Bjorn mentioned that Eric Clapton fishes on the Asum River for salmon (on occasion).
+In this area of Iceland, fly fishing is very popular, and Bjorn mentioned that Eric Clapton fishes on the Asum River for salmon (occasionally).

 This is also the place where the last execution (by beheading) had occurred in Iceland.